 Are you looking to get your daughter into JAGS for the 11 plus?
 Find out everything you need to know about the admissions process, the JAGS exam and the JAGS interview, and how to help your child succeed.

 James Allen’s Girls’ School (JAGS) is an independent day school for girls in Dulwich.
-Approaching its 280th anniversary, JAGS is the oldest independent girls’ school in London.
+Recently celebrating its 280th anniversary, JAGS is the oldest independent girls’ school in London.
 Despite its history, JAGS aims to create a diverse, forward thinking atmosphere to embrace modern education.

 JAGS is immensely proud of being a culturally, socially, and economically diverse community.
 Currently, between 16 and 20% of each year group benefit from bursaries, with an average of 87% fee support.
 Further, JAGS boasts that its students speak 50 home languages.